Double Murder Suspect Victor Steban Facing Attempted Homicide, Arson Charges In Alleged Westmoreland County Crime Spree

 Steban was set to go before a judge Thursday on a new charge of arson from North Huntingdon Police.
 According to the criminal complaint, Steban lit his own home on North Thompson Lane on fire to destroy evidence of the plan he had put in place Saturday evening.

-#NEW Victor Steban is going before a judge in moments on a new charge of arson from North Huntingdon Police. @KDKA pic.twitter.com/QdAsCUQw3M
+#NEW Victor Steban is going before a judge in moments on a new charge of arson from North Huntingdon Police. @KDKA pic.twitter.com/QdAsCUQw3MREAD MORE: One-On-One With Ed Gainey Shows Big Differences With Mayor Bill Peduto On Policing, Housing, UPMC And Development

 — Nicole Ford (@NicoleFordTV) May 20, 2021

-Police say Steban’s shooting spree started at a home he’s accused of shooting is on Jackson Street in Sewickley Township.
+Police say Steban’s shooting spree started at a home on Jackson Street in Sewickley Township.
 He’s accused of firing at least nine rounds into the garage of the home using both an AK-47 and AR-15 rifle, just minutes after police say two people had left the garage.

 Minutes later, he’s accused of shooting a residence on Carnegie Road in Sewickley Township with an AR-15 rifle, using at least 12 rounds of ammunition.
 According to the criminal complaint, he told police he also threw a lit road flare at the house, trying to “burn out” his alleged target.
 He told police he also had homemade Napalm he intended to throw at the house.